networktocode/workshop-implementing-cicd-documentation/Lab_1_Basic_Git_Operations/README.md

 We should have already created a project in order to create a new runner.
 However, if you have not done so already, or created a project under a different name, we can create a new project from the ```+``` sign and pick 'New project/repository':

 > [!New UI]
->  While updating this workshop in late 2025 GitLab is doing a canary deployment for their `New UI`, feel free to toggle it off during the setup.
+>  While updating this workshop in late 2025 GitLab is doing a canary deployment for their `New UI`, feel free to toggle it off during the setup if needed.

 ![toggle_new_ui](images/toggle_new_ui.png)